Essay Series

 A Future Worth Wanting

 In the first essay, I argued that the transition is not the destination.
-In the second essay, I argued that cheap intelligence changes what becomes buildable by collapsing coordination costs.
+In the second, that cheap intelligence changes what becomes buildable by collapsing coordination costs.

 This final essay asks the question that matters most: what is all of that for?

 People do not only fear losing jobs.
 They fear becoming unnecessary.
 They fear that if machines can do more of what markets used to pay humans to do, then the humans themselves will count for less.
-And to be fair, our society has trained them to fear exactly that.
+Our society has trained them to fear exactly that.

 The labor market is not a moral scoreboard

 A person's market wage tells you something real, but limited.
-It tells you what that person can earn under current conditions, inside a particular set of institutions, under a specific balance of supply, demand, law, and technology.
-It does not tell you what that person is worth.
+It tells you what he can earn under current conditions, inside a particular set of institutions, under a specific balance of supply, demand, law, and technology.
+It does not tell you what he is worth.

 The labor market is a useful accounting device.
 It is a terrible priest.

-When routine cognitive labor becomes cheaper, a society that equates wage value with human value will start treating more people as surplus.
+When routine cognitive labor becomes cheaper, the confusion becomes dangerous.
+A society that equates wage value with human value will start treating more people as surplus.
 That is not a sign that the people have become less important.
 It is a sign that the society built too much of its moral order on top of its payroll system.

 A humane future is not mass idleness

-People often jump to the wrong kind of optimism here.
-They imagine a future where machines do the work and human beings drift into permanent leisure, sustained by abundance and entertained into contentment.
+It's easy to jump to the wrong kind of optimism here.
+Imagine machines doing the work and human beings drifting into permanent leisure, sustained by abundance and entertained into contentment.
 It sounds pleasant for about seven seconds, and then the floor falls out.

 A society of passive consumption is not a hopeful one.
 It is a sedated one.

 Human beings need more than comfort.
-They need responsibility, standards, the satisfaction of doing something difficult and doing it well.
-They need roles that call on judgment, effort, loyalty, patience, courage, and self-command.
+They need responsibility, standards, and the satisfaction of doing something difficult and doing it well.
+They need roles that call on judgment, effort, and patience.
 They need reasons to get up in the morning that are better than another optimized stream of machine-made amusements.

-I take this more seriously than most people writing about AI, because I think the danger of abundance without purpose is not just sociological — it is spiritual.
-History is full of examples of societies that got what they wanted and then rotted from the inside.
-The pattern is old enough to be biblical: prosperity leads to complacency, complacency to decadence, decadence to collapse.
-Every form of aimlessness — gluttony, vanity, envy, acedia — flourishes when people have resources but no framework for what those resources are for.
+The danger of abundance without purpose is not just sociological.
+It is spiritual.
+Material comfort does not automatically produce purpose.
+Anyone who has watched people become richer, more entertained, and less rooted knows this.
+The pattern is old enough to be biblical: prosperity leads to complacency, complacency to decadence.
+Every form of aimlessness — gluttony, vanity, envy, apathy — flourishes when people have resources but no framework for what those resources are for.

 The secular version of techno-optimism has no answer to this.
 It assumes that once material needs are met, people will naturally find meaning.
 Some will.
 Many will not.
 The crisis is not economic.
 It is anthropological.
 What is a human being for, once the market no longer needs him to shuffle paper?